gocom/npm-package-template/CONTRIBUTING.md

 $ make test
 ```

-If you are opening a PR to the repository, uou do not need to update CHANGELOG.md.
+If you are opening a PR to the repository, you do not need to update CHANGELOG.md.
 We will take care of compiling it
 before new release is published.
 After tests pass, fell free to open PR to the repository.

 For maintainers